-In October 2013 the IRB announced details of a new promotion / relegation structure for the Series.
+In September 2012 the IRB announced details of the new qualification pathway into the HSBC Sevens World Series.

 For the 2012/13 season the number of core teams (those who participate in each of the nine rounds) has increased from 12 to 15, following the qualification of Canada, Portugal and Spain.

 From the end of the 2012/13 Series, promotion and relegation from core team status will come into effect, with a pre-qualifying competition in Hong Kong and a final core team qualifier in London at the ninth and final round of the season.

 The 2013 Cathay Pacific / HSBC Hong Kong Sevens will feature 28 teams, an increase on the usual 24, and will comprise two distinct competitions: In the first, the 15 current core teams and the winner of the HSBC Asian Sevens Series will compete for the famous Hong Kong title and World Series points.
 In the second competition, 12 teams - two qualifiers from each of the six regional tournaments - will compete for places at the core team qualifying final in London.